SusanFair/MechaCar_Statistical_Analysis/README.md

 t.test - test the MechaCar model against a sample of the competitions vehicles

 * Data
-Data from MechaCar of the model under test.
-Matching data from the competition.
-Data should only be used for cars with physiscal size within 15% of MechaCar and the same engine size.
+Data from MechaCar of the model class under test.
+Matching data from the competition cars within the same vehicle class.
+Data should only be used for cars within the same industry class e.g.: sub-compact.
+This would include physical size within 15% of MechaCar and the same engine size.

-# Metric
-What metric or metrics are you going to test?
+#### Safety Rating
+Safety is a key concern of consumers.
+With advances in airbags and design techniques safety ratings are a big differentiator.

+* Metric(s) to be used for testing
+Overall safety rating.
+Impact of safety features on the safety rating

-#### Hypothesis
+* Hypothesis
-Null:
-Alternative
-What is the null hypothesis or alternative hypothesis?
+Null: MechaCar safety rating is the same as the competition
+Alternate: MechaCar has a higher safety rating than the competition

-#### Test Type
+* Test type
-What statistical test would you use to test the hypothesis?
-And why?
+Anova One-Way - test the safety rating of MechaCar model against several competitors vehicles Anova Two-Way - test the effect of safety features for MechaCar model and the competition on their safety rating overall

-#### Data
+* Data
-What data is needed to run the statistical test?

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

-What is study design in statistics?
-Study design is a process wherein the trial methodology and statistical analysis are organized to ensure that the null hypothesis is either accepted or rejected and the conclusions arrived at reflect the truth

-How to design your research in 6 simple steps?
-Step 1: Reflect on your hypothesis. ...
-Step 2: Decide on research approach. ...
-Step 3: Select the type of research design. ...
-Step 4: Define your population and sampling method. ...
-Step 5: Select data collection method. ...
-Step 6: Design your data collection process.

-What are the steps in the study design?
-Step 1: Define your variables.
-You should begin with a specific research question. ...
-Step 2: Write your hypothesis. ...
-Step 3: Design your experimental treatments. ...
-Step 4: Assign your subjects to treatment groups. ...
-Step 5: Measure your dependent variable.

-Online material
-Hypothesis Testing in Five Steps
-Regardless of the complexity of the dataset or the proposed question, hypothesis testing uses the same five steps:
-1. Generate a null hypothesis, its corresponding alternate hypothesis, and the significance level.
-2. Identify a statistical analysis to assess the truth of the null hypothesis.
-3. Compute the p-value using statistical analysis.
-4. Compare p-value to the significance level.
-5. Reject (or fail to reject) the null hypothesis and generate the conclusion.
+Data from MechaCar and the competition showing: Manufacturer, model, safety rating, num of airbags, ABS (Automatics Breaking System), Forward Collision Warning.